Updated June 22, 2020.

 - 100-199 mg/dL:

-- If you ate eight hours or less before your blood was taken you were not fasting and this range is normal.
+- If you ate eight hours or less prior to your blood test, this range is normal.

-- 200 mg/dL or greater: Whether fasting or not, this level also suggests the diagnosis of diabetes.
+- 200 mg/dL or greater: Whether fasting or not, this range suggests the diagnosis of diabetes.

 Hemoglobin A1c: This is a measure of your average blood sugar level over the past three months.
 This test result isn’t affected by fasting.